tb9757/Student-Academic-Performance/README.md

 This hypothesis asks the question, is showing up consistently more importand than already being good at the subject?
 It is comparing engagement and consistency with academic ability and prior knowledge.
 I will validate this by calculating the pearson correlation for both final test scores and attendance and final test scores and average internal test scores.

--   Hypothesis 2: Average internal test scores, which represent prior academic performance, explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.
+-   Hypothesis 2: Average internal test scores (prior academic performance) explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.

 This hypothesis can be tested using regression to see which variables contribute more strongly